scala-ide/docs/dev/testing/presentation-compiler-tests.rst

 	testing: [...]/files/presentation/ide-bug-1000475                     [  OK  ]

 Well, actually if you have written your own test, it will be likely fail and not succeed.
-The reason is pretty simple, we didn't yet discussed how to define a test's oracle, i.e., how do we assert that the test is correct/wrong?
+The reason is pretty simple, we didn't yet discussed how to define a test oracle, i.e., how do we assert that the test is correct/wrong?

-Create the Test's oracle
+Create the Test oracle
 ------------------------

 Creating a test oracle is straightforward.
 Did you noticed the `.check` files in